Health and wellbeing resources

 - Smokefree provide help to quit smoking.

-- The Wellbeing Hub provides free, confidential support and advice to people seeking support with mental health, drug or alcohol use, housing, and employment.
+- The Wellbeing Hub offers support with mental health, drugs, alcohol, housing, and employment.
+Their advice is free and confidential.
 Contact them on 0800 0285 598 or by email.

 Anxiety and stress